rinermdhn/Sentiment-Analysis-KAI-Access/README.md

 ## Methodology
 ### Data Scraping
-The dataset comprises **2,000 reviews** scraped from Google Play Store.
+The dataset comprises **2,000 reviews** scraped from Google Play Store using `google_play_scraper`.
 Sentiment labels (positive or negative) were manually assigned based on the corresponding rating scores.

 ### Data Preprocessing
 1. **Case-folding**: Converted all characters in the reviews to lowercase.